compute-io/linear-regression/README.md

 model = lr( x, y, {
 	'slope': 5
 });

+// Both are known:
+model = lr( x, y, {
+	'slope': 5,
+	'intercept': 100
+});
 ```

-Additionally, to compute a linear regression model which assumes a polynomial of the form
+Additionally, to compute a linear regression model which assumes a polynomial of the form (i.e., lacking a constant term)

 ```
 f(x) = y = bx